 Meanwhile, Hydra-Bella talks with Frankenstein alone and gets him to admit that he knew that the Artificial Demon could use spatial magic.
-It also turns out that Hydra-Bella plays an important role in the conclusion of the Staz’s battle; however, Staz doesn’t know that she had a hand in things.
+It also turns out that Hydra-Bella plays an important role in the conclusion of Staz’s battle.
+However, Staz doesn’t know that she had a hand in things.
 At the end of the battle, Wolf appears and says he wants to fight Staz again for Fuyumi.

 Near the end of the episode, Hydra-Bella has managed to acquire all of the Artificial Demon’s parts, which she shows to Frankenstein.
 Just then, Braz and Liz arrive on the scene, and Liz declares that Frankenstein and Akim will face judgment for all the crimes committed in disturbing the peace of the demon world.